Field Research Program

-Learn more about our field research opportunities on our Field Research Program page
+Learn more about our field research volunteer opportunities on our Field Research Program page

 The Landmark is dedicated to creating an environment that provides significant and creative experiences for all learners.
 Volunteers play a critical role in that experience.
 Their enthusiasm, expertise, and commitment to the Landmark and the community make visits enjoyable and memorable.
 In addition to our Volunteer Interpreter Program and Field Research Program, the following are a list of positions for which we regularly recruit volunteer assistance.